These FAQs are based on:

 Which pupils should we prioritise to be in school?

-Whilst continued attendance is important for all pupils, low staffing numbers may mean that you need to temporarily prioritise places.
+While continued attendance is important for all pupils, low staffing numbers may mean you need to temporarily prioritise pupil places.

 - Vulnerable children and young people